PurpleTree HR logo

 If contact is absolutely unavoidable, here are the key steps to take:

 Your employee handbook or contract should outline when, if ever, an employee might be contacted during leave.
-This should be discussed clearly in advance, ideally alongside a proper handover of duties.
+Discuss this clearly in advance alongside a proper handover of duties.

-Unless the matter truly cannot wait—and no one else can assist—employees should not be contacted during leave.
-Good internal planning, supported by reliable HR software like HR Duo, can eliminate many of the common triggers for last-minute contact.
+Unless the matter truly cannot wait and no one else can assist, employees should not be contacted during leave.
+Good internal planning, supported by reliable HR software, can eliminate many common triggers for last-minute contact.

-If contact is essential, use a non-intrusive method.
+If contact is needed, use a non-intrusive method.
 A brief, respectful message is usually preferable to a phone call.
-Avoid public or group channels that may put pressure on them to respond.
+Avoid public or group channels that may pressure the employee to respond.

 Even when contact is made, reinforce that a response is not required immediately.
-Employees should feel empowered to protect their time off without guilt or expectation.
+Employees should feel empowered to protect their time off.

 Before anyone goes on leave, ensure responsibilities are covered, login details are handed over (if appropriate), and workflows can continue without their input.
-We support clients in building handover checklists and shared documentation to make this simple and reliable.
+We support clients in building handover checklists and shared documentation to make this straightforward.

 What You Shouldn’t Do